wbender1/EuroFootball-StatsAPI/README.md

 ## Usage
 1. Use `python functions.py init-db` to initialize the database.
-2. To add the competitions for a country, use `python functions.py fetch-comps COUNTRY_NAME`.
-3. Add the teams, venues, and standings for a specific season for one of the added leagues: `python functions.py fetch-season LEAGUE_ID LEAGUE_YEAR`.
+2. There is one function to add all associated data for a season: `python functions.py fetch-season COUNTRY_NAME LEAGUE_ID LEAGUE_YEAR`.